 On March 11, 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
-Almost immediately, mitigation measures implemented or recommended by governmental authorities and private organizations restricted attendance at live events throughout North America producing large-scale event cancellations and meaningfully reduced activity on our platform.
-Beginning in the second quarter of 2021, and continuing into the first quarter of 2022, we have seen a recovery in ticket orders as mitigation measures ease.
-The COVID-19 pandemic is evolving, and the ultimate pace and timing of recovery is uncertain.
+Almost immediately, mitigation measures implemented or recommended by governmental authorities and private organizations restricted attendance at live events throughout North America resulting in large-scale event cancellations and meaningfully reduced activity on our platform.
+Beginning in the second quarter of 2021, and continuing into the second quarter of 2022, we have seen a recovery in ticket orders as mitigation measures ease.
+While we have experienced recovery from the COVID-19 pandemic, given the emergence of new variants and continued infectious cases, significant uncertainty remains.
 If economic conditions caused by the pandemic were to worsen, our financial condition, cash flows, and results of operations may be further materially impacted.